Linus41/Employee-Directory/README.md

 # Project Description

-This project is a directory of friends that sorts "friend cards" by name or job.
-Friends' information can be modified in the
+This project is a directory of friends that sorts "friend cards" by name or job, when either is clicked by user in a dropdown menu.
+Friends' information can be modified in the "friends.json" file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).